opensourcefeed/opensourcefeed.github.io/distribution-ferenos.md

 home_page: http://ferenos.weebly.com
 desktops: [cinnamon]
 base : [linuxmint]
-description : feren OS is a traditional looking, modern desktop environment built on top of Linux Mint.
+tagline: Make things simpler for todays and tomorrows generations description : feren OS is a traditional looking, modern desktop environment built on top of Linux Mint.
 It offers a well tweaked desktop environment to attract the masses.

 releases: